ali-alim/4focus_makebetterdesign/README.md

-This app is for staying focus on your tasks and etc.
+This app is for staying focused on your tasks and etc.
-It can be used as a social media app as well, you can choose the topic for yourself
+It can be used as a social media app as well, you can choose the topics for yourself